yuliyashibaeva/python-selenium-online-store/README.md

-# Selenium WedDriver Automation Project
+# Selenium WebDriver Automation Project

 This is a pet project to polish up my test automation skills using Python and Selenium WebDriver.
 As an object for automation